cloudvista/vaa/readme.md

 </p>

 ### Background
 To provide a modern, centralized cloud-based platform for veteran healthcare delivery, VA has migrated all VistA systems to the VA Enterprise Cloud, a federally certified commercial cloud managed by Amazon Web Services (AWS).

+This new AWS Cloud platform for VistA provides over two hundred new features, capabilities, and improvements for VistA that can be used to improve the quality, efficiency, and access of VA care for veterans.
+(See: [AWS Overview](https://docs.aws.amazon.com/whitepapers/latest/aws-overview/introduction.html))

 <p align="center">
     <img src="https://github.com/cloudvista/vaa/blob/main/img/vista-to-vaec.svg" width="700">
 </p>

-The new AWS Cloud platform for VistA provides over two hundred new features, capabilities, and improvements for VistA that can be used to improve the quality, efficiency, and access of VA care for veterans.
-(See: [AWS Overview](https://docs.aws.amazon.com/whitepapers/latest/aws-overview/introduction.html))

 By leveraging VistA's new AWS cloud-based traffic streaming capability, for example, VHA has the first-ever opportunity to comprehensively analyze the clinical workflows of all staff at VA medical centers.
 Such analysis would drive improved standards of practice by health care providers.
 These improvements would be prompted by the actual practice of care and not speculation about how care is being provided.